-The anterior cruciate ligament is of particular importance in the knee joint - it enables a hinged movement of the joint and prevents the bony structures from "slipping" back and forth.
-Torn cruciate ligament is still one of the most common orthopaedic diseases in dogs.
+The anterior cruciate ligament has a special importance in the knee joint - it allows a hinge movement of the joint and prevents "sliding back and forth" of the bony structures.
+The cruciate ligament rupture is still one of the most common orthopedic diseases in dogs.

 The diagnosis cruciate ligament rupture is a typical sports injury in humans.
 With our four-legged friends it behaves somewhat differently.
 In addition to the traumatic causes, it is usually a "degenerative process", i.e. the cruciate ligament shows signs of wear over the years, becomes thinner and thinner and finally tears.
 The changes in the ligament structure increase with age and with increasing body weight of the dog (negative effects are also caused by poor training).

-The final tear of the cruciate ligament (cruciate ligament tear dog) usually causes only minor to moderate pain.
-Although many dogs initially no longer load the affected leg at all, an apparent improvement occurs within 2 to 3 weeks - the dogs partially load again, until suddenly a deterioration occurs again: this is not infrequently the moment when the inner meniscus is massively damaged (quasi a "shock buffer" between the bony parts of the joint).
+The final tear of the cruciate ligament (cruciate ligament tear dog - we have written an extra page on the subject of cats) usually causes only minor to moderate pain.
+Although many dogs do not load the affected leg at all at first, an apparent improvement occurs within 2 to 3 weeks - the dogs partially load again, until suddenly another deterioration occurs: this is not infrequently the moment when the inner meniscus is massively damaged (quasi a "shock buffer" between the bony parts of the joint).

-The instability of the joint causes the dog enormous problems, with every load the bones shift against each other - the dog feels insecure.
-Over time, the situation is made worse by the first signs of arthrosis or a painful joint effusion.
+The instability of the joint causes the dog enormous discomfort, with every load the bones shift against each other - the dog feels insecure.
+The situation is aggravated over time by the first signs of arthrosis or a painful joint effusion.

 The cruciate ligament as one of the most important tendons of the knee